Madden NFL: EA Super Bowl simulation

 Since 2004, EA Sports has run a simulation of the Super Bowl using the latest game in the Madden NFL series and announced the result.
-The game simulations conducted by EA have correctly predicted 11 of the last 19 Super Bowl winners.
+The game simulations conducted by EA have correctly predicted 13 of the last 22 Super Bowl winners.
 The company accurately predicted the final score for the 2015 game and other details, including a score of 24–14 in favor of Seattle in the third quarter, despite skepticism within EA that Seattle would lose after a double-digit lead.
 The predictions were incorrect in 2008, 2011, 2014, 2016, 2018, 2019, 2021, 2022, and 2023.
-The latter three was the first time that the predictions were incorrect for three consecutive years.
 EA also releases a computer-generated description of the simulated game as if it were a summary of the real Super Bowl.
 The results of the simulated and actual Super Bowl games are listed below.